kroppel/learnable-triangulation-pytorch/README.md

 This repository aims to extend the capabilities of the [original repository](https://github.com/karfly/learnable-triangulation-pytorch) with the **CMU dataset**.
 See **[here](#cmu-panoptic)** for more details!
 Also see the [**preliminary results here**](CMU_EVAL_RESULTS.md).

 For your convenience, I have been regularly updating the [wiki page](https://github.com/Samleo8/learnable-triangulation-pytorch/wiki) if you would like to see details specific to the CMU dataset.
+Feel free to check out my [personal website](https://samleo8.github.io/research/index.html#evaluating-multi-view-human-pose-estimation-algorithm-on-cmu-panoptic-studio-and-other-datasets-) for reflections and overview of this project!

 The [original repository](https://github.com/karfly/learnable-triangulation-pytorch) is the official PyTorch implementation of the paper ["Learnable Triangulation of Human Pose"](https://arxiv.org/abs/1905.05754) (ICCV 2019, oral).
 Here we tackle the problem of 3D human pose estimation from multiple cameras.
 We present 2 novel methods — Algebraic and Volumetric learnable triangulation — that **outperform** previous state of the art.